 Towards the beginning of the crisis, more and more people turned to outdoor exercise and leisurely walking as a way to distract themselves from the ongoing health crisis.
 Then, due to the unrest after the killing of George Floyd in Minneapolis, thousands of pedestrians took to the streets to protest police tactics across the country.

 While increased pedestrian activity should be seen as a good thing, the reality is that individuals are at risk of serious injury, particularly as the economy begins to reopen.
 All across the United States, law enforcement agencies have reported an increase in speeding-related vehicle accidents and an increase in traffic fatalities as economies have begun to reopen.

 The CHP has reported that there has been an 87% increase in tickets issued to motorists operating more than 100 mph since the economy has begun to reopen in the state.
 This is a significant problem for pedestrians.
 While the survival rate for a pedestrian struck by a vehicle moving at 20 mph is 90%, the survival rate drops to 15% when a pedestrian is struck by a vehicle traveling at 40 mph.
-For those who do survive pedestrian crashes, they often sustain broken and dislocated bones, traumatic brain injuries, spinal cord injuries, internal organ damage, and more.
+Those who do survive pedestrian crashes, often sustain broken and dislocated bones, traumatic brain injuries, spinal cord injuries, internal organ damage, and more.

 Let our team help you through this